JDihlmann/moodlocator/README.md

 	Name your new App
 	Describe your new App
-	Add a placeholder Homepage to your App „http://yourappname.com“ Agree the developer Agreement
+	Add a placeholder Homepage to your App „http://yourappname.com“ Confirm the developer agreement
 	Click on „Create your Twitter Application“.

 You have created your own Twitter App, now let's create the keys you need for your application.